KF59874/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congression election.
+The Colorado Board of Elections has assigned the task to complete the election audit of a recent local congression election.
+The process inlcudes the following steps:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.